INTRODUCTION TO LIVING ON CAMPUS

 Students will be charged for items including, but not limited to: damaged, missing, or moved furniture; cleanliness; lost or otherwise not returned keys; damaged walls, floors, carpets, doors, fixtures, or appliances; and/or damaged or removed screens.
 Students will be notified of any damage assessments resulting in a bill via their College-issued e-mail account, and should make payments directly to the Bursar’s Office.

 To be eligible for housing, matriculated students must be full-time in status and must turn 18 years of age by the end of their first academic year.
-The Director of Residence Life or a designee can be petitioned in writing for exemption from this policy.
+A student can petition the Assistant Dean of Residence Life or a designee in writing for exemption from this policy.

 Non-matriculated students are not eligible for housing.